Relationship Resolutions You & Your S.O. Can Make Together

 Make A Long-Term Plan

-Whether it’s going on an international vacation, planning your wedding, or getting a dog together, this goal should be something that takes collaboration and work.
+Whether it’s going on a holiday, planning your wedding, or getting a dog together, this goal should be something that takes collaboration and work.
 “Set a long-term goal and work together to accomplish it,” Sullivan says.
-“For example, pick a vacation spot that you would both love to go to and strive to save money to book the trip.
+“For example, pick a holiday spot that you would both love to go to and strive to save money to book the trip.
 This shows your partner that you are committed to them and you will even have a fun trip at the end of the year to look forward to.”

 Break A Bad Habit